yehia67/documentation/node-software/0.1/chronicle/introduction/overview.md

 Chronicle makes it easy for node owners to store all the IOTA transactions in a secure, scalable, and distributed Scylla database.

-Node owners can choose to offer Chronicle data as a service, or monetize it by charging for API calls.

 :::info:
 Chronicle will be ported to Rust to align with the future strategy of the IOTA technology stack.
 :::

 ![Chronicle architecture](../images/architecture.png)

-Chronicle communicates with IRI nodes through the `tx_trytes` and `sn_trytes` [ZMQ events](root://node-software/0.1/iri/references/zmq-events.md) to receive information about the transactions in their ledgers .
+Chronicle communicates with IRI nodes through the `tx_trytes` [ZMQ event](root://node-software/0.1/iri/references/zmq-events.md) to receive information about the transactions in their ledgers .
 When Chronicle receives transactions, it processes them through the umbrella project, then it stores them in the Scylla database.

 :::info:
 [Ready to run Chronicle](../how-to-guides/get-started.md)?